mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-reader-mode-with-article-links.md

 this relationship?

 [Alan Kay once said][incremental], people largely use computers "as a convenient way of getting at old media..."
-This is prevelant on the web today -- many web pages fill fullscreen browser windows that allow you to read the news, create a calendar, or take notes, much like we can with paper media.
+This is prevalent on the web today -- many web pages fill fullscreen browser windows that allow you to read the news, create a calendar, or take notes, much like we can with paper media.
 How can we better take advantage of the dynamic nature of computers?
 Of the web?